 Persons under the age of 16 should not transfer personal data to us unless they have the consent of their parent(s) or guardian(s).
 We do not knowingly collect, nor do we want to receive, personal data about individuals who are under 16 years of age.

 We do not seek to collect, store or process as part of the Service nor do we wish to receive any personal data relating to individual’s racial or ethnic origin, political opinions, religious or philosophical beliefs, or trade union membership, genetic data, biometric data, health data or data concerning a person’s sex life or sexual orientation.

 Transfer of personal data across borders

-Personal data you provide to us through the Service is provided to us in [indicate the country from where FXC Intelligence will be principally controlled].
+Personal data you provide to us through the Service is provided to us in the UK.
 We may use servers and cloud services to store data in other territories and may transfer the data to other territories for the purpose of storage and data management.
 Our Related Parties may have access to your personal data in different countries including, without limitation, the UK, the EU and the USA.
 We ensure that when personal data is transferred across borders, we do so incompliance with the law including (in the case of data exported from the EU) by putting in place, as between us and the party receiving the data, contractual terms for the protection of the interests of data subjects in the form approved by the European Commission.

 Retention of personal data

 FXC keeps records of personal data collected through the Service for limited periods of time and only as may be reasonably necessary for the purposes for which the data is collected.